mahmoudrawynady/Final-Project-Statge2/README.md

 # Final-Project-Statge2
-This repo for Final project Satage2 The World app in android developer nanodegree with udacity.
+This is the code for projec 6 in Udacity's Android Developer Nanodegree. to complete this project go to Android developer nanodegree course with Udacity https://www.udacity.com/course/android-developer-nanodegree-by-google--nd801